 What are the symptoms of dysphagia?

-One of the main symptoms of dysphagia is choking and /or coughing when trying to swallow.
-Other symptoms of swallowing difficulties include shortness of breath when trying to swallow and regurgitation.
-The voice may also sound bubbly.
+One of the main symptoms of dysphagia is choking and/or coughing when trying to swallow.6,7 Other symptoms include shortness of breath or a change in breathing pattern and regurgitation.7

-If any of the following apply to you or someone you are caring for, let your doctor, nurse or pharmacist know, so that an alternative formulation can be prescribed (typically liquid medicine):
+If any of the following apply to you or someone you are caring for, let your doctor, nurse or pharmacist know, so that an alternative formulation can be prescribed:

-- find it hard to swallow tablets or capsules
+- Finding it hard to swallow tablets or capsules

-- need to crush my tablets or open capsules to make them easier to swallow
+- Crushing tablets or opening capsules to make them easier to swallow

-- mix my medicine with food or drink to make it easier to take
+- Mixing medicine with food or drink to make it easier to take

 What causes dysphagia?

-Older people – around 60% of people over 60 have struggled to take solid medicines like tablets or capsules at some time
+- Older people – a study showed around 60% of people over 60 have struggled to take solid medicines like tablets or capsules at some time.11

-Dry mouth –getting older can mean less saliva in the mouth which makes swallowing tablets more difficult.
-Also some medicines can cause mouth dryness.
+- Dry mouth – getting older can mean less saliva in the mouth which makes swallowing tablets more difficult.
+Some medicines can also cause mouth dryness.7

-Stroke – after having a stroke, many people have swallowing difficulties at least for the first few months.
-In the early stages of stroke, nearly 80% of patients will have some sort of swallowing problem
+- Stroke – after having a stroke, many people have swallowing difficulties for at least the first few weeks.
+In the early stages of stroke, 50% of patients will have some sort of swallowing problem, the majority of these will recover in the first 7 days.12

-Other diseases – such as Parkinson’s, Alzheimer’s and Motor Neurone disease can all affect a person’s ability to swallow solid medicines, for example around 50% of people with Parkinson’s disease will have some difficulty with swallowing
+- Other diseases – such as Parkinson’s, Alzheimer’s and Motor Neurone disease can all affect a person’s ability to swallow solid medicines10, for example around 50% of people with Parkinson’s disease will have some difficulty with swallowing.11

-If your child is prescribed a tablet or capsule which they are having problems swallowing, don’t be tempted to crush it or add the contents to food or drink to make it easier to take, unless the patient information leaflet which comes with the medicine says that it is alright to do so.
-Ask your pharmacist, doctor or nurse for a suitable alternative such as a liquid medicine instead.
+If your child is prescribed a tablet or capsule which they are having problems swallowing, crushing is not recommended in order to make it easier for them to take.
+Ask your pharmacist, doctor or nurse for a suitable alternative such as a liquid medicine instead.16